harish-dalal/feedback-ingestion/README.md

 - Add the new strategy (integration) in the strategiesMap defined in ```pkg/routes/routes.go```
 - If the source supports Push (webhook), define the route in ```pkg/routes/routes.go``` for e.g.
 ```
-// webhooks - need to setup web hook routes for all the sources which can support push based ingestion
+// webhooks - need to set webhook routes for all the sources that can support push-based ingestion
 	srv.Router.HandleFunc("/webhook/intercom", func(w http.ResponseWriter, r *http.Request) {
 		integrationManager.HandleWebhook(w, r, models.SourceIntercom)
 	})